levibostian/AndroidBlanky/README.md

 How to use project:

-1. Copy project to a directory of your choice. (`cp -R AndroidBlanky/ newProjectName/`)
+* Copy project to a directory of your choice. (`cp -R AndroidBlanky/ newProjectName/`)
-2. `rm -rf .git/` to remove history for AndroidBlanky and `git init; git config user.email "you@foo.com"; git config user.name "First Last"` to create a new git history. `git add .; git commit -m "Initial commit.
+* `rm -rf .git/` to remove history for AndroidBlanky and `git init; git config user.email "you@foo.com"; git config user.name "First Last"` to create a new git history. `git add .; git commit -m "Initial commit.
 Create project from template."` to get new history completed.
-3. Open up project in Studio and all should be golden.
+* Open up project in Studio and all should be golden.
 Now continue on to below steps to get it compiling and running...
-4. Edit namespace of app in manifest file and build.gradle file to not be 'com.levibostian.andoidblanky'.
+* Edit namespace of app in manifest file and build.gradle file to not be 'com.levibostian.andoidblanky'.
 You will now also need to rename the source code directories.
 To do this, open up your source code project explorer in Studio (the place where you view your source code tree).
 Click the drop down arrows to `app/src/main/` and there you will see `com.levibostian.androidblanky`.
 Click on `com.levibostian.androidblanky` once and then look in the top right corner of the source project project explorer window (the little panel you are playing around with).
 There is a little gear icon for settings.
 Click that little gear icon and then click "Compact Empty Middle Packages".
 What this will do is make `com.levibostian.androidblanky` split up to show each directory individually.
 Then you can right click on `levibostian` > refactor > rename package (when you rename, it will take a few minutes of Studio frozen.
 Just wait, it will work.) and also rename `androidblanky` using the same method.
 (This help came from [this stackoverflow](http://stackoverflow.com/a/27677033/1486374) post.)
+* Go into `app/proguard-rules.pro` and towards the top, you will see 2 rules for models and vos.
+Change the namespace from `com.levibostian.androidblanky` to your namespace you changed above.
-5. Build > Clean Project.
+* Build > Clean Project.
 Build > Rebuild Project.
-6. Run the Fabric.io Android Studio plugin to install Crashlytics into app.
+* Run the Fabric.io Android Studio plugin to install Crashlytics into app.
-7. If calling an API, then go into `src/main/java/service/` and edit the name of `GitHubApi.java` to be your API name.
+* If calling an API, then go into `src/main/java/service/` and edit the name of `GitHubApi.java` to be your API name.
 If not calling an API, go into the manifest file and delete the INTERNET permission request.
-8. In production/strings.xml it says AndroidBlanky.
+* In production/strings.xml it says AndroidBlanky.
 Change name your app name.
-9. Go into Android Studio preferences > Compiler > Command line args paste `-PminSdk=23` or whatever min SDK you want to compile with for dev testing.
+* Go into Android Studio preferences > Compiler > Command line args paste `-PminSdk=23` or whatever min SDK you want to compile with for dev testing.

 When creating build to release to play store: